ACCESS-NRI/dev_data_querying/README.md

-# cosima_intake
+# COMISA indexing using intake-esm
-Basic test of intake-esm relative to cosima database
+A basic test of intake-esm relative to cosima database